MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 >
 >**Applies to:** Development -or- Production Environments

 You can create a local R package repository of the R packages you need using the R package `miniCRAN`.
-You can then copy this repository to all back-ends and then install directly from this repository.
+You can then copy this repository to all compute nodes and then install directly from this repository.

 This production-safe approach provides an excellent way to:
 + Keep a standard, sanctioned library of R packages for production use